Will the Athletics’ positive COVID-19 test postpone the start of the Mariners’ upcoming homestand?

 Also

-*** Mike Trout went 3-for-4 with a homer and six RBIs in the Angels’ 16-3 trouncing of the Mariners on Saturday.
+*** Mike Trout went 3 for 4 with a homer and six RBI in the Angels’ 16-3 trouncing of the Mariners on Saturday.
 It was a typical Trout performance against Seattle.

 That’s pretty good.